-Fenech Lorenzo is Associate Professor of Practice of Government Health and Not for Profit at SDA Bocconi School of Management and Contracted Professor of “Economia e Management delle Amministrazioni Pubbliche” at Bocconi University.
+Fenech Lorenzo is an Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.

-He is author of a number of essays,articles and chapters in other authors‘ books on the subject.
-His works have been published in Health Policy, Economia&Management, Salute e Territorio, CerGas Bocconi Reports, ISTISAN (National Health Authority Reports).
-His researches within the Observatory on Private Health Consumption have been reported on Italian newspapers such as Sole24Ore, Corriere della Sera and Repubblica, having thus increased his visibility on a national level.
-He was a speaker, among other occasions, at IRSPM CONFERENCE Hong Kong, 13-15 April 2016, and EHMA Conference Milan 2017.
+He is the author of a number of essays,articles and chapters on his topics of interest.
+His works have been published in Health Policy, Economia&Management, Salute e Territorio, OASI Reports-CERGAS SDA Bocconi, ISTISAN (National Health Authority Reports).
+His research within the Observatory on Private Health Consumption has been reported in Italian newspapers such as Il Sole24Ore, Corriere della Sera and Repubblica, thus increasing his visibility on a national level.
+He was a speaker, among other occasions, at the IRSPM CONFERENCE Hong Kong, 13-15 April 2016, and at the EHMA Conference Milan 2017.

-Lorenzo earned a Degree cum laude in Economics from Sapienza University, Rome.
-He was Visiting Scholar at Alfred Lerner College of Business and Economics at UDEL, University of Delaware, USA where he pursued upskilling in his area of interest and beyond.
-Lorenzo holds double citizenship: Italian and Maltese.
+Lorenzo earned a degree cum laude in Economics from l'Università Sapienza, Rome and a Master in Healthcare Management (MiMS) from SDA Bocconi School of Management.
+He was a Visiting Scholar at Alfred Lerner College of Business and Economics at UDEL, University of Delaware, USA where he pursued upskilling in his areas of interest and beyond.
+Lorenzo holds dual citizenship: Italian and Maltese.